-The 2018 assessment identified one (1) potential source of contamination for our system with a susceptibility level of low.
+The 2020 assessment identified 129 potential sources of contamination in the vicinity of our system with susceptibility levels ranging from low to moderate.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.